1979 Ngaragba Prison massacre: Massacre

 At 10pm on 19 April 1979, Bokassa visited the students in their cells and warned that he would 'teach them a lesson'.
-He beat several young boys to death using his ivory‐encrusted ebony cane.
+He beat several young boys to death using his ivory-encrusted ebony cane.
 He ordered the prison guards to 'carry on'.
 At least 100 students were beaten to death by Bokassa and the prison guards.
 Several students survived by pretending to be dead.

 Aftermath

 After the massacre, Bokassa was condemned by foreign governments and international organizations cut off aid.
-On On September 20, 1979, French special forces overthrew Bokassa in a military coup, ending his 13-year rule.
+On September 20, 1979, French special forces overthrew Bokassa in a military coup, ending his 13-year rule.